Eyiza/Landing_page/README.md

-# A simple Landing page
+# A basic landing page